shadowhand/latitude/docs/engines.md

 This engine escapes all identifiers using double quotes.
 No other additional features are provided.

-This engine is recommended for most databases without a more specific engine, such as SQLite.

 ## MySQL Engine

 The MySQL engine is `Latitude\QueryBuilder\Engine\MySqlEngine`.
 This engine